Michael Matthews (American football)

-Michael Lee Matthews (born October 9, 1983) is a former American football tight end for the New York Giants.
-He was signed as an undrafted free agent in 2007.
-He played college football at Georgia Tech.
+Michael Lee Matthews (born October 9, 1983) is an American former professional football player who was a tight end in the National Football League (NFL).
+He played college football for the Georgia Tech Yellow Jackets before being signed as an undrafted free agent in 2007.

-Matthews earned a Super Bowl ring with the Giants in Super Bowl XLII.
+Matthews earned a Super Bowl ring with the New York Giants in Super Bowl XLII.
 He was also a member of the New England Patriots, Detroit Lions, Buffalo Bills, Indianapolis Colts, and Virginia Destroyers.

-Early years
+Early life

 Matthews attended Sycamore High School in Cincinnati, Ohio and was a student and a letterman in football, basketball, Track, and baseball.
 In football, he was named as a first-team All-City selection, a second-team All-District selection, and a first-team All-Conference selection.
 Michael Matthews graduated from Sycamore High School in 2002.